clevepl/aspen-book-list/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.2.2 =
+* Add a link to the entire list if the list has more than 25 items

 = 0.2.1 =
 * Cache list results for 1 week